 The development and implementation of a culturally and linguistically responsive system requires the commitment and dedication from leadership, staff, organizational providers, and the community to continually strive to learn from each other and by offering ongoing training and education.
-This helps to identify and mitigate barriers to ensure a service delivery system that respects the whole person.
+All Department staff, including leadership, are required to complete the foundational training Introduction and Implementation of Cultural Responsiveness.
+This training is also offered to contracted staff within the BHSOC.
+These trainings help to identify and mitigate barriers to ensure a service delivery system that respects the whole person.